arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ![Breakout DIP switches](assets/breakout-dip-switches.png)

-You will need to connect one USB-C® end to the Portenta X8 and the other end (USB-A®) to your computer, with a compatible hub in case of need.
+You will need to connect one USB-C® end to the Portenta X8 and the other end (USB-A) to your computer, with a compatible hub in case of need.
 If the connection is established correctly, you will be able to see a newly connected device called `SE Blank M845S`.

 #### Flashing Mode without Carrier